jwcarr/sciprog22/class6.md

 ## Class 6 – Online Experiments – 3 Mar 2022

 Today we're going to expand our horizons beyond Python!
-But we won't leave Python behind completely – we can still continue to use it to analyze the data we collect.
-To keep things familiar, I want to continue with the same numerosity estimation experiment that we played with in the last class.
+But we won't leave Python behind completely – you can still use it to analyze the data you collect.
+To keep things familiar, we will continue with the same numerosity estimation experiment that we played with in the last class.
 This means you can still use any Python analysis code that you wrote before – the only thing that's changing is that the experiment will now be run in the browser.

 ## JavaScript